||Buy a stock and sell a call option. The call is secured (covered) by the stock.

 2. Purchase the option back before it expires.

-3. Falling Stock Price
+3. Falling Stock Price (% Downside Protection)

 If the stock falls rapidly, consider buying back the call option and selling another call at a lower strike price to increase the returns.
-This may be done several times in a month with the selected strike price following the stock price's downward movement.
+This may be done several times in a month, with the strike price selected, following the stock price's downward movement.